ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/fill_curve.md

 ---
+noindex: true
-Title: "Fill Under Curve - ScottPlot 4.1 Cookbook"
+title: "Fill Under Curve - ScottPlot 4.1 Cookbook"
 Description: "Fill methods help to create semitransparent polygons to fill the area under a curve.
 This can be used to give the appearance of shading under a scatter plot, even though the plottable created here is a polygon with optional edge color and fill color."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71